buttplugio/buttplug-js/packages/buttplug-server-cli/README.md

 If you find this project helpful, you can [support us on Patreon](http://patreon.com/qdot)!
 Every donation helps us afford more hardware to reverse, document, and write code for!

-## IMPORTANT BUILD NOTE

-**USE YARN TO INSTALL THIS**

-Installing with npm will break the native dependencies required for our bluetooth dependencies.
-Only use yarn to install this.

 ## Installation